 Salary is paid at above the award rate and is commensurate with your experience and abilities.

-If you are an experienced vet or an exceptional new graduate with a genuine interest in dairy cattle, we would love to hear from you.
+If you are an exceptional new graduate with a genuine interest in dairy cattle, we would love to hear from you.

 Applications open now.